 Comedor El Molcajete

 At the intersection of the main road that leads to San Jose del Pacifico Oaxaca and Cabañas Rancho Viejo is a small home that serves home-cooked meals.
 The menu is simple and mostly antojitos, or “little cravings,” like quesadillas, tacos, and tlyaudas.
 The food is good and worth a mention.
-They might have one of the best salsas I had on my entire trip in Oaxaca.
+They might have one of the best salsas I had on my entire trip to Oaxaca.

-This family run spot only has two tables inside, but there is an incredible view of the mountains.
+This family-run spot only has two tables inside, but there is an incredible view of the mountains.
 Also, the family is friendly.
 They sell artisan knit items next door to the restaurant.

 La Taberna De Los Duendes